siobhanlgorman/knits-and-pieces/TESTING.md

 ![](documentation/screenshots/email-confirmed.png)
 ![](documentation/screenshots/logged-in.png)

-*  As a registered shopper I want to be able to have a personalised user profile[#13](https://github.com/siobhanlgorman/knits-and-pieces/issues/13) so that I can view my personal order history and order confirmations and save my payment information
+*  As a registered shopper I want to be able to have a personalised user profile so that I can view my personal order history and order confirmations and save my payment information [#13](https://github.com/siobhanlgorman/knits-and-pieces/issues/13)

 **Acceptance Criteria**
 1: User clicks on my profile icon in navigation to open profile